 - Winter Storm

 Chemical/Hazardous Material Safety

 The University of North Dakota has developed and implemented a Hazard Communication Program that outlines the safety procedures that must be followed when working with or around hazardous materials.
 Included in the plan are sections that address Material Safety Data Sheets (MSDSs), labels and other forms or warning, employee information, education and training, non-routine tasks, contractors and working visitors, and hazardous chemical emergencies.
-For a copy of this plan contact the Safety and Environmental Health Office at 7-3341.
+For a copy of this plan contact the Office of Safety, 701-777-3341.